Health & Safety

 Narcolepsy: Common Sleep Disorders

 Part 12 of Healthy Sleep Guide.
 Narcolepsy’s main symptom is excessive and overwhelming daytime sleepiness, even after adequate nighttime sleep.
-In addition, nighttime sleep may
+In addition, nighttime sleep may be fragmented by frequent

 Read the rest this article free